-For LED fixtures with additional emitters for Warm/Cool white, Amber, UV, Lime or Cyan, the colour picker will automatically control all the colour channels to obtain the colour.
+For LED fixtures with additional emitters for Warm/Cool white, Amber, UV, Lime or Cyan, Colour Mix will automatically control all the colour channels to obtain the colour.
 In versions previous to Titan v9 only RGB elements were controlled by the colour picker and other colours had to be set independently.